 If you are, you’re not alone.
 Companies all over the country are attempting to leverage an “office of the future” mentality to reap the possible cost and human resource benefits.

-Before we consider whether an open, modern office of the future is right for your organization, it’s important we first define what office of the future really means and how it relates to the movement toward open offices.
+But before we consider whether an open, modern office of the future is right for your organization, it’s important we first define what “office of the future” really means and how it relates to the movement toward open offices.

 What’s the difference between "open office" and "office of the future"?

-We can characterize office of the future with three key elements:
+We can characterize office of the future with four key elements:

 - Integration of technology